MSIA/MSiA400_GrandTeton/weekly_update/week2_update.md

 In the third notebook - [logistic.py](https://github.com/MSIA/MSiA400_GrandTeton/blob/master/logistic.py) we built logistic regression classifier based on features contained in csv file, and further checked the accuracy of this classifier on test set.

-We now face the following questions:
+In the coming week, we will attempt the follwing tasks:

-1. For each generated image, are the features listed inside the csv file enough or do we need to generate more features using OpenCV and other classical computer vision tools?
+1. For each generated image, try to generate more features for model fitting

-Once we finalize our feature vector we will move forward to the next step of developing a classifier that can predict Go/NoGo from the input feature vector of any image.
+2. Once we finalize our feature vector we will move forward to the next step of developing a classifier that can predict Go/NoGo from the input feature vector of any image.

-2. In order to test our model performance on real world data, we will need labelled real world images.
-Currently the real images provided to us are not labelled.
-So are we supposed to evaluate our model based on other techniques?